aramis-lab/clinicadl/docs/Predict.md

 Optional arguments:

 - **Computational resources**
-    - `--use_cpu` (bool) forces using CPUs.
-Default behaviour is to try to use a GPU and to raise an error if it is not found.
+    - `--gpu / --no-gpu` (bool) Uses GPU acceleration or nots.
+Default behaviour is to try to use a GPU.
+If not available an error is raised.
+Use the option `--no-gpu` if running in CPU.
     - `--nproc` (int) is the number of workers used by the DataLoader.
 Default value: `2`.
     - `--batch_size` (int) is the size of the batch used in the DataLoader.
 Default value: `2`.
 - **Other options**